Key Points Regarding Late Submissions

 Your Authorized Organizational Representative (AOR) must concur with sending post-submission materials and send either his or her concurrence to you or the materials directly to your Scientific Review Officer (SRO).
 If you receive your AOR’s concurrence, forward the materials and concurrence to your SRO.
 A communication from you copying your AOR is not acceptable.

-You or your AOR must submit post-submission materials as a PDF attachment to your SRO at least 30 calendar days before the peer review meeting, unless otherwise stated in the FOA.
+You or your AOR must submit post-submission materials as a PDF attachment to your SRO at least 30 calendar days before the peer review meeting, unless otherwise stated in the NOFO.
 Your SRO uploads acceptable materials into the official electronic grant file maintained in the eRA Commons.

 Want to contact NINDS staff?Please visit our Find Your NINDS Program Director page to learn more about contacting Program Directors, Grants Management Specialists, Scientific Review Officers, and Health Program Specialists.